AhmedMoalla/bfjit/README.md

 - [ ] Add option to output C
 - [ ] Add option to output Java bytecode
 - [ ] Make the memory grow automatically in JIT mode
-- [ ] Add support for different cell sizes: 8, 16 or 32 bits (defaults to 8)
+- [ ] Add support for different cell sizes: 8, 16 or 32 bits (defaults to 8) in JIT mode